Sept. 18, 2025 - Freedomain Radio - Stefan Molyneux

 I don't think that choosing liars is a good idea.

-I don't think it's a good policy, I don't think it's a good plan to choose liars and reward liars and break bread with liars and bring birthday presents and gift baskets to liars or whatever, have them over for dinner.
+I don't think it's a good plan to choose liars and reward liars and break bread with liars and bring birthday presents and gift baskets to liars or whatever, have them over for dinner.

 I don't think it's a good plan.

-But uh hey, you know, if you like getting regularly lashed with the beat me eat me licorice whip in your sexual play, I don't think it's particularly healthy, I don't particularly care, just keep it out of sight of of the kids and anyone who's not participating.
+But, hey, you know, if you like getting regularly lashed with the beat me, eat me licorice whip in your sexual play, I don't think it's particularly healthy.

-Which is, I guess true of all sexual activity, not specific to that, but no, no, I want some licorice.
+Which is, I guess, true of all sexual activity, not specific to that.

-And I think that having liars in your life is a bad idea, because it keeps the truth tellers away.
+And I think that having liars in your life is a bad idea because it keeps the truth tellers away.

-But what am I gonna do?
+But what am I going to do?

 No.

-If you want to hang out with liars, um again, it's a bad idea, but you're not initiating the use of force.
+If you want to hang out with liars, again, it's a bad idea, but you're not initiating the use of force.

-You are I mean you you're corrupting society as a whole in general, but that's way too abstract, a wrong.
+I mean, you're corrupting society as a whole in general.

-But what am I gonna do?
+But what am I going to do?

 Well, no, of course not.

-So the harms of deception, you gotta lower the stakes, you gotta stop rewarding people, and you know, if if there are people around you who are fine with having liars in their life, I would recommend not having them in your life, but just up to you.
+And, you know, if there are people around you who are fine with having liars in their life, I would recommend not having them in your life, but it's up to you.

-True uh or valid knowledge from false or invalid knowledge, what approach to epistemology do you find most compelling?
+What approach to epistemology do you find most compelling?

-Peronian skepticism versus academic skepticism, foundationalism versus coherentism and infinitism, etc.
+Compelling, i.e., Peronian skepticism versus academic skepticism, foundationalism versus coherentism and infinitism, etc.

-Have you got your own algorithm for determining what you really know for determining that you really know what you think you know?
+Have you got your own algorithm for determining what you really know, for determining that you really know what you think you know?

 Thanks.

-Right, so Aristotle's three laws of logic, I've got a whole book on this called Out of the Argument, which you can get at Art at the Argument dot com, but uh three laws of logic, right?
+I've got a whole book on this called Out of the Argument, which you can get at artoftheargument.com.

-A rock is a rock.
+A rock is a rock, right?

 An object is either a rock or something else.